chawlasaksham/XTENSIVE/README.md

 ### public
 - Has basic css and validation.js for the webpage
 - Validation.js is used for schema validation

+### listings
+- it has all the ejs pages for separate task .
+-  Boilerpalte.ejs is the main page that define how all the other pages are shown.
+-  index.ejs is dasboard where all the products are displayed and similarly there are all the other ejs files...
+- middleware.js has all validation related middleware that helps in validating owner,login and schemavalidation services.

+### app.js
+- it is the main file that runs the website basically it gives the cloud related information and the route related information

+### schema.js
+- it contains joi that validates data entered by user it is according to the format.

 ## Contact